David Hope, Baron Hope of Thornes

 David Michael Hope, Baron Hope of Thornes, KCVO, PC (born 14 April 1940) is a retired Anglican bishop.
-He was the Bishop of Wakefield between 1985 and 1990 and the Bishop of London between 1990 and 1995.
+He was the Bishop of Wakefield between 1985 and 1991 and the Bishop of London between 1991 and 1995.
 From 1995 to 2005, he was the Archbishop of York in the Church of England.
 In March 2005, he was made a life peer and therefore a member of the House of Lords; he had already sat in the house as a Lord Spiritual when he was a bishop.
 He retired from the Lords in April 2015.
+He was closeted about his sexuality for much of his ministry and even after a press conference when he outed himself, changed that story afterwards.

+Early life and education

+Hope was born on 14 April 1940.
+He studied theology at the University of Nottingham, graduating with a Bachelor of Arts (BA) degree.
+He then entered St Stephen's House, Oxford to train for ordination, and also undertook postgraduate study at Linacre College, Oxford, being awarded a Doctor of Philosophy (DPhil) degree in 1965.
+His doctoral thesis was titled "The Leonine Sacramentary: a re-assessment of its nature and purpose".

 Early career

 Hope was ordained deacon in 1965 and priest in 1967.
 After a curacy at the Church of Saint John the Baptist, Liverpool he was Vicar of Orford from 1970 to 1973.
 In that year he became Principal of St Stephen's House, an Anglo-Catholic theological college in Oxford, from 1974 until 1982.
 He was Vicar of All Saints, Margaret Street, an Anglo-Catholic church in the West End of London from 1982 to 1985.

 Hope was nominated to become Bishop of Wakefield on 2 July 1985, consecrated as a bishop by John Habgood, Archbishop of York, on 18 October at York Minster and enthroned at Wakefield Cathedral on 29 October.
-He was translated to become Bishop of London with the confirmation of his election to that See on 2 July 1990 and enthroned at St Paul's Cathedral on 14 September.
+He was translated to become Bishop of London with the confirmation of his election to that See on 2 July 1991 and enthroned at St Paul's Cathedral on 14 September.
 Hope was Master of the Guardians of the Shrine of Our Lady of Walsingham from 1982 to 1994.